mtiller/swapi-huma/README.md

 middleware separately since it seems quite useful).
 Along the way, I'm also using the `do`s sibling package [`lo`](https://github.com/samber/lo) for all kinds of generics related functionality.

+I've included an [`air`](https://github.com/cosmtrek/air) configuration as well.
+Using `air` allows you to automatically recompile the server while developing.
+Just run `air` on the command line (once `air` is installed) and it takes care of rebuilding automatically.